How to Format External USB Drives on Ubuntu Linux

 Ubuntu is an open-source Linux operating system that runs on desktops, laptops, servers, and other devices.

-Below you’ll be able to format external drives that erase everything on the Disk and leave the Disk empty.
+Below, you can format external drives that erase everything on the Disk and leave the Disk empty.
 You’ll want to be very sure before you proceed.

-Formatting a disk is not a completely secure way of wiping all of its data.
+Formatting a disk is not a secure way of wiping all its data.
 A formatted disk will not appear to have files on it, but it is still possible that special recovery software could retrieve the files.

 How to format the external drive with GUI app in Ubuntu Linux